mahoney1/docs/animaltracking-tutorial.md

 You'll get messages that it is started and we should see an event has already occurred from the `setupdemo` transaction where new registrations means an emitted event.

-4. Go back to the list of `animaltracking` transactions under 'Fabric Gateways' and right-click on `register` ... `Submit Transaction`.
+4. Go back to the list of `animaltracking-ts` transactions under 'Fabric Gateways' and right-click on `register` ... `Submit Transaction`.
 When prompted, paste the following parameter list - including the double-quotes "" : in between the two square brackets `[ ]` in the VS Code prompt:

-`"SHEEPGOAT 000011 24/07/2019 BOVIS_ARIES FARMER.JOHN AVONDALE.LOC1 ARRIVALF1 IN_FIELD WOOL false"`
+`"SHEEPGOAT IBP-000099 24/07/2019 BOVIS_ARIES FARMER.JOHN AVONDALE.LOC1 ARRIVALF1 IN_FIELD WOOL false"`

 5. Click on the adjacent Terminal in VS Code and check that we had an event reported by the Event Listener for id `000011` .

 6. Go back to the transaction list - this time, right-click on `quarantine` ... `Submit Transaction` .
 When prompted: paste these 2 parameters (each separated by double-quotes), in between the square brackets at the parameters prompt:

-`"SHEEPGOAT", "000011"`
+`"SHEEPGOAT", "IBP-000099"`

 7. Once again, check from the terminal window that you've got an `ISOLATION` event posted.

 8. Lastly, select the transaction `assigninspection` ... `Submit Transaction` .
 When prompted, paste the following into the square brackets:

-`"SHEEPGOAT", "000011", "VET00007"`
+`"SHEEPGOAT", "IBP-000099", "VET00007"`

 9. Once again, check the Event Listener pane - we should have an INSPECT event reported.